kstenerud/streamux/README.md

 Spurious Messages
 -----------------

-If a spurious (unexpected) message or reply is received, the peer should ignore and discard it.
+There are situations where a peer may receive spurious (unexpected) messages.
 Spurious messages include:

 * Reply to a canceled message.
 * Cancel message for an operation not in progress.

 These situations can arise when the transmission medium is lagged, or as the result of a race condition.
 A reply to a message may have already been en-route at the time of cancellation, or the operation may have completed before the cancel message arrived.
+A reply to a canceled message can be ignored and discarded.
+A cancel message must always be responded to with a cancel ack.

 The following are most likely error conditions: